-- 36. (1) This rule is subject to the appeal procedures set out in section 29(6)(g)(ii) and (h)(ii) of the Act. - (2) An appeal in terms of section 29(6)(f)(ii) or (g)(ii) must be lodged on Form C in the Annexure or in writing closely resembling the format of Form C, and must be delivered within 7 days of notification of the decision in section 29(6)(f)(i) or within 7 days of the notification of the action taken in section 29(6)(g)(i) to the Council and to the Head of the Human Resources Department. - (3) A staff member appealing against the outcome of the inquiry, may appeal on the following grounds - - (a) an error of fact or in law which lead to a wrongful conviction, in terms of section 29(6)(g)(ii); - (b) severity of the penalty or the action taken, in terms of section 29(6)(h)(ii); - (c) procedural and substantive inconsistencies and unfairness, in terms of but not limited to the provisions of rule 32 or 33; - (d) discovery of new evidence discovered after such conviction that could lead to an acquittal of the charges against him or her.
+36. (1) This rule is subject to the appeal procedures set out in section 29(6)(g)(ii) and (h)(ii) of the Act.

+(2) An appeal in terms of section 29(6)(f)(ii) or (g)(ii) must be lodged on Form C in the Annexure or in writing closely resembling the format of Form C, and must be delivered within seven days of notification of the decision in section 29(6)(f)(i) or within seven days of the notification of the action taken in section 29(6)(g)(i) to the secretary to the Council and to the head of the human resources department.

+(3) A staff member appealing against the outcome of the inquiry, may appeal on the following grounds -

+- (a) an error of fact or in law which lead to a wrongful conviction, in terms of section 29(6)(g)(ii); - (b) severity of the penalty or the action taken; - (c) procedural and substantive inconsistencies and unfairness, in terms of but not limited to the provisions of rule 32 or 33; - (d) discovery of new evidence discovered after such conviction that could lead to an acquittal of the charges against him or her.